EDataScriptware/Chicago-Crimes-Preprocess-Efforts/README.md

     a.
 The file must be downloaded and placed in the `external` directory with the exact naming `Chicago_Police_Department_-_Illinois_Uniform_Crime_Reporting__IUCR__Codes.csv`.

+3. The Beats Chicago Map was obtained from https://data.cityofchicago.org/Public-Safety/Boundaries-Police-Beats-current-/aerh-rz74

+    a.
+The file must be downloaded as a .csv format and placed in the `external` diectory with the exact naming `PoliceBeatDec2012.csv`.

-3. Install Required Library Packages by performing `pip3 install {library}` in the terminal.
+4. Install Required Library Packages by performing `pip3 install {library}` in the terminal.

-4. Running the Script:
+5. Running the Script:

     a.
 Windows User